ruthie/ruthie.github.io/_posts/2015-9-23-group-house.md

 ## Finding a house

-The house-finding process was substantially complicated for us by the fact that me and Ben were in Kenya for the middle two weeks of July (we were looking for an August lease).
+The house-finding process was substantially complicated for us by the fact that me and Ben were in Kenya for the middle two weeks of July.
 We watched Craigslist and went to some open houses before we left, and our housemates continued the search with documents from us available to show potential landlords if needed.
 The Bay Area housing market is competitive by reputation, but we rejected at least three houses, and no landlord rejected us (we only filled out applications for the house we eventually rented).

 The house we eventually rented is not particularly large or nice, and is in a less convenient location that one might hope, but is almost half of the price we expected we'd pay.
-It was also on a short timeline-- we saw the house, applied, and signed the lease all within about a week.
+We also got it on a short timeline-- we saw the house, applied, and signed the lease all within about a week.

 ## Moving, moving again, buying appliances.